-At the Wise Traditions Conference this past weekend in Atlanta, many attendees enjoying the delicious traditionally based meals were introduced to the wonders of super raw food, aka lacto-fermented fruits and vegetables for the very first time.
+At the annual Wise Traditions Conference, many attendees enjoy delicious traditionally based meals including the wonders of super raw food, aka fermented fruits and vegetables, for the very first time.

 Prior to the Industrial Revolution, home food preservation was accomplished without the aid of canning, refrigeration or freezing with lacto-fermentation the common technique employed to store raw foods for consumption during times of scarcity or the winter months.

 The process of lacto-fermentation involves harnessing beneficial lactic acid-producing bacteria naturally present everywhere in our environment (yes, it’s crawling all over your skin right now!) to initiate the digestion or breaking down of milk sugar, known as lactose, and milk proteins like casein.

 When enough lactic acid is produced by these friendly bacteria and fermentation is complete, milk is protected from spoilage for several days, weeks or even years as is the case with aged cheese.

 Meat can be preserved by lacto-fermentation as well.
 Hard, aged sausages, such as traditional salami, are lacto-fermented foods.

 The process of fermentation works in a similar manner with plant foods, transforming cabbage into sauerkraut and cucumbers into pickles.
 While not traditionally lacto-fermented, fruit can also be transformed into chutney and marmalade using the same process.